slbailey/Retrovue/docs/operator/configuration.md

 ---

-_This configuration system provides flexible and secure settings management for Retrovue across all deployment scenarios._
+_This configuration system provides flexible and secure settings management for RetroVue across all deployment scenarios._